Vooban/Decision-Trees-For-Knowledge-Discovery/README.md

 ## Conclusion

-To sum up, we achieved to get good classification results and to be able to explain those results visually and automatically.
+To sum up, we managed to get good classification results and to be able to explain those results visually and automatically.
 Note that it would have been possible to solve a regression problem with the same algorithm, such as predicting a price rather than a category.

-Such a technique can reveal useful in reverse engineering an existing system, such as an old one that has been coded in a peculiar programming language and for which the employees who coded that have left.
-This technique can also be used for data mining and gaining business intelligence, insights from data.
+Such a technique can be useful in reverse engineering an existing system, such as an old one that has been coded in a peculiar programming language and for which the employees who coded it have left.
+This technique can also be used for data mining, gaining business intelligence, and insights from data.

-In case your data does not represent a pure function like we have here, such as if for two of your input examples it is possible to have two possible different predictions, then a tree cannot model the data set with a 100% accuracy.
-Hopefully, if you are in that situation where the logic behind the data is not perfect, it is possible to [repeat the experiment by using XGBoost](https://github.com/Vooban/Decision-Trees-For-Knowledge-Discovery/blob/master/Decision-Trees-For-Knowledge-Discovery-With-XGBoost.ipynb), which can help by incrementally training many trees to reduce the error and in an optimized fashion.
-The only disadvantage of that is that those boosted forests would be harder to explain due to the fact you would have many trees.
+In the case that your data does not represent a pure function like we have here, such as if for two of your input examples it is possible to have two possible different predictions, then a tree cannot model the data set with 100% accuracy.
+Hopefully, if you are in that situation where the logic behind the data is not perfect, it is possible to [repeat the experiment by using XGBoost](https://github.com/Vooban/Decision-Trees-For-Knowledge-Discovery/blob/master/Decision-Trees-For-Knowledge-Discovery-With-XGBoost.ipynb), which can help by incrementally training many trees to reduce the error and training them in an optimized fashion.
+The only disadvantage of that is that those boosted forests would be harder to explain due to the fact that you would have many trees.

 ```python